 A company’s publics are the key groups of people who have a stake in that organization.

 Objectives are shorter-term statements than goals and help to clearly define the attitude shift or behavior change you’d like to reach from one of the given audiences defined above.
-Objectives should have SMART features— Specific, Measurable, Achievable, Realistic, and Time-Specific.
+Objectives should have SMART features—being specific, measurable, achievable, realistic and time-specific.

 Strategies detail how to achieve your objectives.